nehaljwani/team.exiv2.org/book/IMaEA.md

 2. No contributor can approve their own change.
 3. Nobody reviews or approves a code change.

 There are many other forms of **AB**.
 For example, there is useless **UAB**.
 For example, a legal challenge.
 You say "We might be infringing somebody's patent!".
-This is particularly effective when you don't need to provide evidence.
+This is particularly effective as you don't need to provide evidence.
 Even if there is a written legal opinion you can refute that with the words: "The legal opinion has not been tested in court.".
 This show-stopper was used by two contributors to block ISOBMFF support in Exiv2 v0.27.3.
 I received more than 100 emails from users asking "What is the legal problem?", so I called a meeting on Zoom and users on 5 continents attended.
 The two contributors who raised the show-stopper did not attend.
 One emailed later to say "Apologies.
 I fell asleep on the couch and missed the meeting.".

 How about this method?
 You complain about a font being used.
 We'll call this **FAB**.
 This is very effective because you're only asking for a 100% reformat of the book and all the graphics.
-That's not too much to ask.
+That's not much to ask.
 When I designed the Exiv2 Logo, a contributor asked for the font to be changed.
 I proposed alternatives and received no response.

 As for myself, I am a **CAB** where *C* stands for *clever*.
 However I am an **AB** and that's why I've found it difficult to recruit and retain contributors.

 There are so many ways to incur the outrage of stakeholders.
 And so many ways in which people can and do complain.
 All in all, working on an open-source project is a thank-less task.
 When I released v0.25, a contributor in Peru said on Facebook  _**Robin should get a medal for his work.
 Exiv2 would have died years ago without his commitment.**_  So I asked my family to write to the UK Government to propose that I be given an honour.
-They silently refused.
+The family silently refused.
 Alison comforted me by saying _**Nobody is ever going to thank you for working on Exiv2.**_

 #### Solutions to the issue of ABs

 There are ways to fix on-line abuse.
-We do what the Fuzzing Police do.
+We could do what the Fuzzing Police do.
 They do not negotiate with any project.
 They arrive unexpectedly and deliver their message.
 And they track your response and performance.

 The Community would be well served by a similar task force to investigate complaints about the behaviour of stakeholders and maintainers.
 There are undoubtably stakeholders who would report me.
 However I would be able to complain about a stakeholder if I felt they had behaved inappropriately.